• Skip to primary navigation

 • Using canned beans?
 Be sure to drain them first.
 If you add the bean broth or liquid straight from the can, your Pinto will turn out too mushy.

 • Make the sofrito ahead.
 Prepping onions, peppers, celery, and garlic in advance can cut down cooking time when you’re ready to make your Pinto.
+Learn how to make Sofrito here.

 • No Salsa Lizano?
-Don’t panic—just add a little extra oregano, black pepper, and cumin.
+Don’t panic, just add a little extra oregano, black pepper, and cumin.
 It won’t be exactly the same, but it will still taste delicious.

 • Spice it up.
 Want some heat?
 Add a touch of cayenne, chipotle, or any hot pepper you like.
-Remember: this is your Pinto—make it the way you love it.
+Remember: this is your Pinto, make it the way you love it.

 Here you’ll find step-by-step photos with short captions so you can nail a delicious Gallo Pinto every time.